The Legal Services Board is the

 Local Law Societies

-There are over 100 local law societies, most of which have their own web sites.
-There does not seem to be a central
+There are over 100 local Law Societies, most of which have their own web sites.

 A good number of these are listed (alphabetically) on the